 Today’s windows can be customized, depending on factors such as the color you want, the type of windowsill (or even whether you want sills or not), hardware material and type of locks you choose.

 For the panes, some windows come with shatterproof glass or other safety options to make them harder to break and less likely to create shards if they do.
 Stained or beveled glass can be options in places like above your front door.
+Noise-reducing glass is also a great option.

 Energy-efficiency options are also available—including glass that is great at reflecting sunlight, or with insulating argon gas between the panes to keep your home cooler in summer and warmer in winter.